How to Reach Ketosis By Fasting – Overview

-While we do know that a keto diet is quite efficient to make you reach your weight loss goals, the IF method can drastically boost the same process.
+While we know that a keto diet is quite efficient in reaching your weight loss goals, the IF method can drastically boost the same process.

-So, while you combine, IF and Keto diet, you can expect some fantastic results down the line for your weight loss efforts.
+So, while you combine IF and Keto diets, you can expect fantastic results for your weight loss efforts.

 Brain health improvement

-For everyone who thinks that IF and Keto can only help you with weight loss, the reality is otherwise.
+The reality is otherwise for everyone who thinks that IF and Keto can only help you with weight loss.

-Besides helping you with your weight loss process, the perfect combination of a Keto diet and IF can boost your brainpower.
+Besides helping you lose weight, the perfect combination of a Keto diet and IF can boost your brainpower.

-A Keto diet helps to increase the total number of mitochondria in the brain, and the brain would then be able to deal with any kind of stress in a better manner.
+A Keto diet helps increase the total number of mitochondria in the brain, and the brain would then be able to deal with stress better.